 - There is a sealed bag that holds the water while gravity allows it to flow to the straw.

 LifeStraw is one of the most popular water purifying solutions for adventurers and those who love to spend time outdoors.
-They are designed to be used in survival situations or when you have no other source for clean water than that dirty river that flows through the mountains.
-The company has an amazing “Green Environment” initiative that encourages people to reduce the use of single-use plastic water bottles and utilize a filter like this.
+They are designed to be used in survival situations or have no other source for clean water than that dirty river flowing through the mountains.
+The company has an amazing “Green Environment” initiative that encourages people to reduce single-use plastic water bottles and utilize a filter like this.

 All you need to do is fill the bag from any water source available and hang it up in a high space to allow gravity to do its job.
 As water flows down through the filtering straw, it is purified and cleaned before it makes its way to you.